anorby515/AI2FI/core/onboarding-flow.md

 last_updated: 2026-04-25
 ---

-# Onboarding Flow — Design
+# Onboarding Flow

+# Download & Install
 The Onboarding starts with the user on the GitHub website downloading the files and folder.
+Once they've unzipped the folder, then the user will open Welcome-to-AI2FI.html to guide the user

+# boot-experience.MD

-Once they've unzipped the folder, then the user will open Welcome-to-AI2FI.html to guide the user to the next steps of using an AI tool of their choice to do the boot-experience to developer their financial strategy baseline and initial assessment of the user financial knowledge and competency.
+ The next steps of using an AI tool of their choice to go through the coaching boot-experience to develop their financial strategy baseline and initial assessment of the user financial knowledge and competency.

-After the boot-experience, then the needs to be directed on how to use the modules that are surfaced through the web app interfaces.
+Once that initial assessment is complete, then we want to walk the user through building out their own web app dashboard with their data input into the Finances.xlsx template.

-Nudge the user towards building it based on their financial strategy, and following the order of operations as the default build out.
+The AI2FI Coach needs to nudge the user towards building it based on their financial strategy, and following the order of operations as the default build out.

+# Module Build Out
+The Module Build Out needs memory system as its being build.  #TBD the name of this MD file.

+The following is just scaffolding that we need to build and flesh out.

 Each items below is a Module that has its own Coach, Skills, MD files
 1. Financial Strategy